max-ilnitskyi/study-work/client/README.md

+# Stories - study work

 ## Changing react scripts with react-app-rewired

 This app use react-app-rewired with react-app-rewire-styled-components.
-This needed provide babel-plugin-styled-components for styled components class naming.
+This needed to provide babel-plugin-styled-components for styled components class naming.
 Settings stored in config-overrides.js.
 Most of react-scripts replaced by react-app-rewired.

 ## Available Scripts